luis-moral/sample-webflux-websocket-netty/README.md

 ## Client

-The client will connect to the server and send a message while logging any messages received from the server.
-After 30 seconds the client will disconnect.
+The client will connect to instances to the server.
+It will send a message while logging any messages received from the server.
+After 10 seconds the client will disconnect and the application will finish.

 ## Dependencies